-Geography is a popular A-level choice nationally, as well as in Reading School.
-Teaching is characterised by a lively approach, aimed at developing the geographer's natural curiosity and concern about major contemporary issues.
+Geography is a popular A-level choice at Reading School.
+With smaller class sizes, teaching is characterised by a lively approach, aimed at developing the geographer's natural curiosity and concern about major contemporary issues.
+The world is our textbook.

 It is Geography's ability to integrate the study of Earth's places, peoples, environments and societies that makes it so relevant to the understanding of the increasingly interconnected world in which we all live and work.
+If you have an interest in current affairs and the world around you, this is the course for you.

-The Geography department at Reading School is staffed with experienced, enthusiastic teachers who are passionate about the world and the role people can play within it.
-The AQA A-level course comprises of a Physical Geography paper (40%), a Human Geography paper (40%) and the NEA, Non-Examined Assessment (20%).
+The Geography department at Reading School is staffed with experienced, enthusiastic specialist teachers who are passionate about how human and natural environments interact.
+The AQA A-level course comprises of a Physical Geography paper (40%), a Human Geography paper (40%) and the NEA (Non-Examined Assessment) (20%).
 The Human and Physical Geography sections are taught simultaneously by different teachers across the two years.
-The topics covered in each section are as follows: Physical Geography - coastal systems and landscapes, hazards and carbon and water cycles.
-Human Geography - changing places, global systems and governance and resources security.
-At the beginning of Year 13, we also run a five-day curriculum trip to the coast to collect data for the NEA.
+The topics covered in each section are as follows:

+Physical Geography - Coastal Systems and landscapes, Natural Hazards and Carbon and Water cycles.

+Human Geography - Changing places, Global Systems and Governance and Resource Security.